Sandeep42/notes/Climate Change/Collective Decisions.md

 ### Policy Information:

 * Things like Cost- Benefit analysis, model driven profit calculation can help the governments to evaluate better policies.
 ML models could potentially use existing data and also calculate lost benefit by not bringing a policy earlier than now.
 * For example, Germany initiated solar & wind generation earlier than anyone, they have now set a record by supplying 78% of electricity through renewable for one day.
-This type of long term thinking based on hard calculations should be given to the government so that they can decide to do this well before an
+This type of long term thinking based on hard calculations should be given to the government so that they can decide to do this well before.

+### Assessing Policies

+* Integrated assesement models which use a combination of economic and climate impacts.